quietvoid/dovi_tool/README.md

 #### extract-rpu
 Extracts Dolby Vision RPU from an HEVC encoded file.
-Supports profile 5, profile 7 and profile 8.
+Supports profiles 5, 7, and 8.
 Input can be piped.

 * `dovi_tool extract-rpu video.hevc`